 “You should sit here tomorrow.
 I’ll tell you the people you should look out for at

 this school.”
 Anya laughed, motioning to the table I had hoped to sit at earlier.
 “They can be mean.”
 Her face fell, and I looked down at my tightly clenched hands, guilty.
 As we parted ways, she handed me a safety pin with two mini beads, telling me it was a friendship pin.
 The violet bead was me, and the green bead was her.

 “Friends forever,” she whispered.

 From that day forward, I wore my ribbons loose and my uniform wrinkled, and Anya unveiled to me the methods to avoiding the mean students.
 I also made sure to secure the friendship pin to my dress every day.
 It was that small token of friendship, of kindness, that helped me to survive my often scary days at the foreign St. George’s Elementary.
-When I was the last to be picked for a game of netball, a British sport unfamiliar to me, I looked down at the pin and was able to hold my head high.
+When I was the last to be picked for a game of netball – a British sport unfamiliar to me – I looked down at the pin and was able to hold my head high.
 When the assignment I wrote for my French class came back with a discouraging score, I glanced at the pin and calmly opened my French book to study.
 Even when I made a piercing sound on the recorder in music class, I thought of the pin and kept on playing.
-By the end of term, when I was due to go back home to America, I handed Anya the friendship pin I made for her.
+At the end of the term when I was due to go back home to America, I handed Anya the friendship pin I made for her.
 And I whispered two simple words: thank you.

-During these four months I spent in Scotland at St. George’s, I learned that kindness is more of a strength rather than a weakness.
+During those four months I spent in Scotland, I learned that kindness is a strength rather than a weakness.
 With a kind, positive attitude, I believe you can travel great distances, fly to great heights.
 We persevere not in competition for popularity, but in the compassion of others.
-Although Anya and I lost contact years ago, to this day, I believe you don’t need to be “cool” or “popular” to survive.
+Although Anya and I lost contact years ago, to this day I believe you don’t need to be “cool” or “popular” to survive.
 Survival is of the kindest.
 Let’s sink or swim together.